kuhiu/SmartNavSys-ImgProc/README.md

 # SmartNavSys-ImgProc

-SmartNavSys-ImgProc es un repositorio stand alone en GitHub para desarrollar distintas versiones del modulo de procesamiento de imagenes implementado para [SmartNavSys](https://github.com/kuhiu/SmartNavSys-ImgProc)
+SmartNavSys-ImgProc is an stand alone repository to develop different versions of img processing module implemented on [SmartNavSys](https://github.com/kuhiu/SmartNavSys)